 One would say it’s impossible to make a version of this dish that’s AIP (Autoimmune Protocol) and Paleo compliant.
 Thinking to replace all the cheese, tomato sauce and gluten filled noodles, it almost feels like we are left over with no lasagna at all!

 The good news, all my AIP paleo friends, is that with this recipe you can have Lasagna anytime you want!

-With delicious baked celeriac in place of the noodles, a nutritious meat sauce filled with veggies and a cheesy dairy free Bechamel sauce made with gut healing bone marrow, this dish will soon become a favorite in your kitchen!
+With baked celeriac in place of the noodles, a delicious meat sauce filled with veggies and a cheesy dairy free Bechamel sauce, this dish will soon become a favorite in your kitchen!

 Don’t get scared if the procedure seems a bit long.
 It’s easier than you think… and hey, like I said in the beginning, this a Sunday lunch type of dish.
 And taking some time for your self, cooking up a delicious AIP Lasagna is an activity I find extremely healing as well! 🙂

 - 1 large Celeriac Root